 3. Process and Capacity Design.
 In this strategic decision area, companies focus on resources and standards applicable to production processes.
 In Microsoft’s case, operations management relies on extensive automation to optimize capacity and processes.
 For example, in computer hardware production, the company automates production capacity allocation to minimize productivity bottlenecks.
 On the other hand, for software production, Microsoft’s operations managers streamline process design to reduce errors and increase operational efficiency in correcting software development issues.

 4. Location Strategy.
 Proximity and access to resources, markets and supply chains are considered in this strategic decision area of operations management.
-In software development and distribution, Microsoft Corporation focuses mainly on human resource productivity within its corporate facilities.
+In software development and distribution, Microsoft Corporation focuses mainly on IT and human resource productivity within its corporate facilities.
 The company’s computer software products are easily distributed to target markets through the Internet.
-However, for hardware products like the Xbox, Microsoft must ensure nearness and accessibility to target markets around the world.
-For example, the company maintains business partners, such as authorized sellers.
-In addition, the firm adds more distribution channels by increasing the number of its Microsoft Store locations worldwide.
+However, for hardware products, like the Xbox, Microsoft ensures nearness and accessibility to target markets around the world.
+For example, the company maintains business partners, such as authorized resellers.
+In addition, Microsoft adds distribution channels through its customer engagement centers.
 Thus, Microsoft’s operations management approach in this strategic decision area involves a combination of virtual and physical locations to reach markets and maximize resource accessibility.
 These operational strategies are also reflected in the place element of Microsoft’s marketing mix (4P).

 5. Layout Design and Strategy.
 Operations management optimizes resources in this strategic decision area for the purpose of achieving efficient movement of human resources, information, and materials.
 Microsoft’s layout design integrates advanced computing technologies to facilitate such efficiency.
 For example, efficient movement of information is achieved through network technology, such as online computers in the workplace.
 On the other hand, efficient movement of materials is supported through Microsoft’s automation of production processes.
 Business partners are also provided with technological solutions to achieve operational efficiency and high productivity.
 Microsoft’s operations management also uses innovative layouts for ease of employee movement throughout its facilities.